guizer/flight-tracker-simulator/README.md

   1. Update the current position of the associated flight in its internal database. :heavy_check_mark:
   2. Historize the position of the associated flight in its internal database. :x:
   3. Expose the positions and their updates in near real-time with server-sent events. :heavy_check_mark:
+  4. Expose the past positions of the flights in REST. :x:

 - Airport data (names and coordinates) are exposed with a REST api by the airport service. :heavy_check_mark: